-If you are facing financial hardship because of a job loss or furlough, and having trouble paying credit card bills, or bills for other loans like your mortgage, on time – or if you just missed the due date by accident – you may want to know when a late payment will appear on your credit reports, and if there is any kind of grace period.
+If you are facing financial hardship because of a job loss or furlough, and having trouble paying credit card bills on time – or if you just missed the due date by accident – you may want to know when a late payment will appear on your credit reports, and if there is any kind of grace period.

 Even a single late or missed payment may impact credit reports and credit scores.
 But the short answer is: late payments generally won’t end up on your credit reports for at least 30 days after the date you miss the payment, although you may still incur late fees.